willthornton/bypassjqueryrealpersoncaptcha/README.md

 http://keith-wood.name/realPersonBasics.html

 <h2>To do:</h2>
-1. Add functionality to work for different length captchas.
+1. Add functionality to work for different length captchas.<br/>
-2. Add functionality to parse for numbers.
+2. Add functionality to parse for numbers.<br/>
-3. Add functionality to parse for other types of dots.
+3. Add functionality to parse for other types of dots.<br/>